Find Affordable College Courses

 undefined

-There are 11 colleges that offer a bachelor’s degree in curriculum and instruction.
+There are 11 colleges that offer a bachelor’s degree in curriculum & instruction.
 Learn more about the most popular 11 below:

 16 Yearly Graduations

-The most popular school in the United States for curriculum and instruction students seekinga bachelor's degree is University of Akron Main Campus.
+University of Akron Main Campus tops the list of the most popular school in the U.S. for curriculum & instruction majors who are seeking their bachelor's degree.
 Roughly 16,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,595 per year, while in-state graduate students, on average, pay $10,610 per year.
-For the 2020-2021 academic year, 16 bachelor's degrees were handed out to curriculum and instruction majors at University of Akron Main Campus.
-Around 19% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+The average in-state tuition for full-time undergraduates is $10,399 per year, while in-state graduate students, on average, pay $8,325 per year.
+During the most recent year for which we have data, 16 people received their bachelor's degree in curriculum & instruction from University of Akron Main Campus.

 #3